My totals for Week 18 were:

 The first part of our hike was mostly a steep downhill,

-and required some agility with a little bit of climbing, and some areas that required us to get low.
+and required some agility with a little bit of climbing,

 We called this the blow hole because although water wasn't shooting out of the top of it, the waves did find a way into this pit